 The Six Key Parts of an Effective Lesson Plan

 The most effective lessons have six main parts.
-These parts play an important in the learning experience of your students.
+These parts play an important role in the learning experience of your students.
 Because of that, it is important to approach them with a clear plan in mind.
+Getting familiar with these parts is useful if you are tasked to write a lesson plan in the future.
+Whether you are an experienced teacher or just starting, be mindful of the following.
 Below is a list of the key parts of a lesson plan.

 How Do You Make a Lesson Plan?

 Writing lesson plans is taught in school and it can take a little while before a lesson plan is completed.
+But what makes a good lesson plan?
+Completeness and goal setting makes a good, not only a lesson plan but also other types of plans.
 If you want to pass the hassle, use a lesson plan template.
 Start by browsing through our website and discover a collection of sample templates.
 Choose a template that is suitable for your task.
 And click the download button.
-When you have chosen your template, let’s get started.
+When you have chosen your template, get started with your lesson plan.
+Here is how:

-Some institution may require teachers to make their lesson plan visually appealing.
-For that case, add designs to your template.
+Some institutions might require teachers to make their lesson plan visually appealing.
+In that case, add designs to your template.
 Use visual elements like tables, bar charts, and graphs to neatly organize the details in the lesson plan.
 You can even add some decorations if you want to be crafty.
+On the contrary, do not go overboard because your lesson plan might ger overdesigned.
+The most important thing when it comes to lesson plans is the flow of teaching.
+Make sure you ponder on this one because your students’ learning highly relies on your style of teaching.
+There are other teachers who would incorporate fun into learning.
+They would add games to help with their students’ engagement.
+This is also a very effective way to break the ice in the classroom.

 The final edit is crucial for a lesson plan.
 It is your chance to go through its content and make necessary changes.
 Additionally, doing this helps you avoid mistakes such as grammatical errors, misspelling, and incorrect information.
-If you have the time, you can also let a colleague read the lesson plan as a consultation.
+If you have the time, you can also let a colleague read the lesson plan and consult them for advice.
+For days, weeks, and months of using the lesson plan, observe development in your students’ performance by conducting regular exams to test how far they have learned.
+The results will tell you if your lesson plan and way of teaching are effective.
+But, when your students are not performing well in terms of evaluation, update your lesson.
+Take note of which part is not effective and improve on this.
+You can also brainstorm with your colleagues for more input and narrow it down to the most suitable method(s).

 What are the common types of plans?